Assistance programs Ingham County and Lansing.

-The Salvation Army in Ingham County Michigan provided a wide variety of assistance to residents.
-The charity has been able to bring aid, comfort and assistance to the poor and struggling of Eaton, Ingham, and Clinton counties in Michigan.
+The Salvation Army in Ingham County Michigan provides a wide variety of assistance to residents.
+The charity has been able to bring financial aid, comfort and assistance to the poor and struggling of Eaton, Ingham, and Clinton counties in Michigan.
 They can be reached at (517) 484-4424.

-One focused program the Lansing and Ingham County Salvation Army offers is a program to help people with paying heating bills.
-The organization will provide monetary assistance and grants for people who received shut off notices from their gas or utility company.
+- Heating bill assistance is one focused program the Lansing and Ingham County Salvation Army.
+The organization will provide monetary assistance and free grants for people who received shut off notices from their gas or utility company.
 The Salvation Army can provide up to $750 per utility or heating bill for those who qualify for the assistance program.
-They anticipate being able to help about 40 families per week.

 If you are interested in applying or learning more, call the Lansing Salvation Army at (517) 484-4424.
+The primary address is 525 N Pennsylvania Ave, Lansing, MI 48912.
 Or read more Lansing Salvation Army assistance programs.